RebRut03/surfs_up/README.md

   ### December Preciptitation Statistics:
   ![Dec_Stats](Dec_Prcp.PNG)

-- Given the precipitation and the temperature statistics, as well as considering the fact that shcools generally are out during June, I believe the stitics point to opening the surf and ice crem shop in June but the numbers look relatively close/consitent in December as well.
+- Given the precipitation and the temperature statistics, as well as considering the fact that shcools generally are out during June, I believe the stitics point to opening the surf and ice crem shop in June but the numbers look relatively close/consitent in December as well which seems promising for opening a year-round business.